 Changing the S/U Grading Basis to a Letter Grade

-If you opt to take a course on the S/U basis and subsequently wish to change it to a letter grade basis, you can do so by completing the form found on the Registar's website.
+If you opt to take a course on the S/U basis and subsequently wish to change it to a letter grade basis, you can do so by completing the form.
 Click here to access the form.
 The deadline for doing this is the same as that for withdrawing from a course, namely 4 weeks before the last day of classes in a semester.
 In a summer term the deadline is likewise the deadline for withdrawing from a course.

 Note: If you change from the S/U back to a letter grade basis, it is not possible to return to the S/U basis.